mvanderkamp/westures/readme.md

 #### Emits

+An array of data objects containing:
-* `distanceFromOrigin` - The distance in pixels traveled from the current position from the starting position
+* `distanceFromOrigin` - The distance in pixels traveled from the current position from the starting position.
+* `directionFromOrigin` - The angle of the pan in degrees, relative to the unit circle.(e.g. straight down is 270deg while straight left is 180deg).
+The starting point of where the input began during the "start" event denotes the origin point.
+* `currentDirection` - The angle of the pan gesture in degrees, relative to the unit circle.
+The previously emitted point is used as an origin point.

+Each index represents an input that participated in the event.

 ---